Lajvi123/Lajvi123/README.md

 📍 Houston, TX
 📊 Aspiring Data Scientist | Data Analyst

-I am passionate about transforming messy, real-world data into meaningful insights that drive business and operational decisions.
-I enjoy working with raw and unstructured datasets—cleaning, preprocessing, and engineering features to build reliable analytical and predictive models.
+I’m the kind of person who actually enjoys the "messy" part of data.
+I like taking thousands of raw, unorganized records and figuring out how to clean them up so they actually tell a story.
+To me, the most interesting part of Data Science isn’t just the final model—it’s the work that goes into making the data reliable enough to trust.

-My work focuses on statistical analysis, predictive modeling, and building scalable data pipelines using Python and SQL.
-I am currently seeking entry-level Data Scientist and Data Analyst roles where I can apply my skills to deliver measurable impact.
+I spend most of my time working in Python and SQL.
+Right now, I am looking for a full-time Data Scientist or Data Analyst role where I can help solve real-world problems with data